Pope County, Arkansas: County Seat—1870s

 An act to move the county seat passed in the General Assembly in 1873 but was repealed during a special session of the General Assembly in 1874.
 The moving of the county seat from Russellville back to Dover in 1874 was because moving the county seat from Dover to Russellville had not been done by the citizens but rather by the legislature.
-The railroad had just opened up through Russellville and the citizens did not see that the business center of the county had so shifted yet as to justify the change.
+The railroad had just opened up through Russellville, and the citizens did not see that the business center of the county had shifted so much as yet to justify the change.

 Winds from a storm on March 8, 1878, damaged the county courthouse in Dover, rendering it "unfit and unsafe".
 With the county having no funds to repair the structure, its condition became a consideration for some in the issue of moving the county seat, with citizens of Russellville offering a building site and $2,500 to build a new courthouse there at no cost to the taxpayers.
 A church was used for a courtroom during terms of the circuit court while the courthouse was unavailable.

 On September 2, 1878, an election was held, as ordered by the county court to determine: